alvislim/Covid19-Interactive-dashboard/README.md

 5. Flexbox to make the website responsive
 6. ChartJS for pie and line graph
 7. HTML and CSS
+8. Datatable plugin for a table that has search, filter and sort function

 ## Difficulties
 I encountered some issues while trying to push the changes into GitHub and that was solved but at a later stage.
 My main priority is to  complete the scope of the project, thus there is no version control or frequent commit, but instead a near completed source code.